rkwm713/cps-energy-tools/FIXES_APPLIED.md

 1. **Inconsistent Router Prefix Configuration:**
    - In `mrr_process.py` and `spida.py`, the router was correctly defined with `prefix="/api"` but then endpoints were defined with paths like `/mrr-process`
-   - In `pole_compare.py`, the router was defined without a prefix (`router = APIRouter()`) but then the endpoint was defined with the full path `/api/pole-comparison`
+   - In `pole_compare.py`, `cover_sheet.py`, `qc.py`, and `exports.py`, the router was defined without a prefix (`router = APIRouter()`) but then the endpoints were defined with the full path like `/api/pole-comparison`
-   - This inconsistency led to route registration conflicts
+   - This inconsistency led to route registration conflicts where FastAPI couldn't match the routes correctly

 2. **Double Registration of Routers:**
    - In `backend/main.py`, the MRR router was being registered twice: